John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 MLLib - Host of machine learning algorithms which are used across the cluster.
 EMR Notebooks - Similar to Zeppelin.
 Can spin up spark cluster from the.

+## Modeling
+Deep Learning - Weighted inputs are given to an activation function which then provides an output.
+Out passed to other nuerons.
+Deep Nueral networks